Fishing in St. Augustine, Florida (photo courtesy of floridashistoriccoast.com)

 Inshore Charters

 Several charter guides are specialists in fishing the flats and creeks off the Intracoastal.
 They know the hot spots for trout, redfish, snook, and black drum, and they also know when they're biting and what to catch them on.
-Here are just a few of the many excellent fishing services in the local area.
+Here are just a few of the many fishing services in the area:

-One of the most well-respected fishing guides in northeast Florida, Captain James Dumas of Drum Man Charters excels at light tackle fishing on the flats.
+One of the most well-respected fishing guides in Northeast Florida, Captain James Dumas of Drum Man Charters excels at light tackle fishing on the flats.
 Depending on the season and the weather, he may also suggest sight fishing or fly fishing, for those who wish to take that challenge!
-(904) 687-9498

 Canoe and Kayak Fishing